 GPIO.setup(channel, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)

-To read digital input, input() method of GPIO module is used as follows:
+To read the digital input, the input() method of the GPIO module is used:

 The state of a pin configured as digital input can be read using a conditional block-like as follows: